 Words such as "aim", "could", "expect", "anticipate", "intend", "attempt", "may", "plan", "will", "believe", "seek", "estimate", "goal", "target" and variations of such words and similar expression are intended to identify such forward-looking information.
 These statements are not guarantees of future performance and involve assumptions and risks and uncertainties that are difficult to predict.
-In particular, the forward-looking information contained in this presentation is based on a variety of factors and assumptions including, but not limited to: the scope of the COVID-19 pandemic and duration thereof as well as the effect and severity of corporate and other mitigation measures on Hydro One's operations, supply chain or employees; no unforeseen changes in the legislative and operating framework for Ontario's electricity market or for Hydro One specifically; favourable decisions from the Ontario Energy Board and other regulatory bodies concerning outstanding and future rate and other applications; no unexpected delays in obtaining required approvals; no unforeseen changes in rate orders or rate setting methodologies for Hydro One's distribution and transmission businesses; the continued use and availability of U.S. GAAP; no unfavourable changes in environmental regulator; a stable regulatory environment; no significant changes to Hydro One's distribution and transmission businesses; the continued use and availability of U.S. GAAP; no unfavourable changes in environmental regulation; a stable regulatory environment; no significant changes to Hydro One's distribution and transmission businesses; the cOVID-19 pandemic, including the costs of customer defaults resulting from the pandemic; completion of operating and capital projects that have been deferred; and no significant event occurring outside the ordinary course of business.
-These assumptions are based on information currently available to Hydro One including information obtained by Hydro One from third-party sources.
-Actual results may differ materially f
+In particular, the forward-looking information contained in this pretens, is based on a variety of factors and assumptions including, but not limited to: the scope of the COVID-19 pandemic and duration thereof as well as the effect and severity of corporate and other mitigation measures on Hydro One's operating framework for Ontario Selectricity market or for Hydro One specifically; favourable decisions from the Ontario Energy Board and other regulatory bodies concerning outstanding and future rate and other applications; no unexpected delays in obtaining required approvals; no unforeseen changes in rate orders or rate setting methodologies for Hydro One's distribution and transmission businesses; the continued use and availability of U.S. GAAP; no unfavourable changes in environmental regulation; a stable regulatory environment; no significant changes to Hydro One's current credit ratings; no unforeseen impacts of new accounting pronouncements; no changes to expectations regarding electricity consumption; no unforeseen changes to economic and market conditions; recoverability of costs and expenses related to the COVID-19 pandemic, including the costs of customer defaults resulting from the pandemic; on operating from the pandemic, including from customer defaults resulting from the pandemic operation obtained by Hydro One from third-party sources.
+Actual results may differ materially from those predicted by such forward-looking information.
+While Hydro One does not know what impact any of these differences may have, Hydro One's business, results of operations, financial condition and credit stability may be materially a

 In this presentation, Hydro One presents information about future rate base growth and potential future capital investments.
 The purpose of providing information about future rate base growth and potential future capital investments is provided in order to give context to the nature of some of Hydro One's future plans and may not be appropriate for other purposes.
 Information about future rate base growth and potential future capital investments, including the various assumptions underlying it, should be read in conjunction with "Forward-Looking Information" above and as may be found in Hydro One's filings with the securities regulatory authorities in Canada, which are available under its profile on SEDAR at www.sedar.com.
-Hydro One does not intend to update the information about future rate base growth or future capital investments except as required by applicable securities laws.
+Hydro One does not intend to update the information about future rate base growth future capital investments except as required by applicable securities laws.